SerkanOzsahin/NopCommerce/README.md

 ## Test Organization and Execution

 All of our test methods are organized under the class name `NopCommerceMain`.
-You can run these tests conveniently by using the `NopCommerceXML` file.
+You can run these tests by using the `NopCommerceXML` file.

 ## Collaborators :